Lu Liu

 Research

-• Julia Fonseca and Lu Liu (Under Revision), Mortgage Lock-In, Mobility, and Labor Reallocation.
+• Julia Fonseca and Lu Liu (2024), Mortgage Lock-In, Mobility, and Labor Reallocation, Journal of Finance.

 Abstract: We study the impact of rising mortgage rates on mobility and labor reallocation.
 Using individual-level credit record data and variation in the timing of mortgage origination, we show that a 1 p.p. decline in mortgage rate deltas (Δr), measured as the difference between the mortgage rate locked in at purchase and the current market rate, reduces moving rates by 0.68 p.p, or 9%.
 This effect is economically meaningful and implies that projected rate increases until 2033 will reduce moving by 25%.
 Moreover, we show that this relationship is nonlinear: once Δr is high enough, households’ alternative of refinancing without moving becomes attractive enough that moving probabilities no longer depend on Δr.
 Lastly, we find that mortgage lock-in attenuates household responsiveness to shocks to employment opportunities, measured as MSA-level wage growth and instrumented with a shift-share instrument.
 The responsiveness of moving rates to wage growth is half as large for households who are more locked in (below-median Δr) than for those who are less locked in.
 We provide causal estimates of mortgage lock-in effects, highlighting unintended consequences of monetary tightening with long-term fixed-rate mortgages on mobility and labor markets.